 The Sponsor applies these concessions or agency commissions as a percent of the Public Offering Price per Unit at the time of the transaction.
 The Sponsor also applies the different levels on a Unit basis using a \$10 Unit equivalent.
-For example, the purchases of Units with a value of \$250,000 or 25,000 Units would be entitled to a dealer concession of 2.40%, even if at the time of purchase the value of 25,000 Units was less than \$250,000.
+For example, the purchases of Units with a value of \$250,000 or 25,000 Units would be entitled to a dealer concession of 2.35%, even if at the time of purchase the value of 25,000 Units was less than \$250,000.

-Any sales charge discount is borne by the broker-dealer or selling firm out of the distribution fee.
+Any sales charge discount is borne by the broker-dealer or selling firm out of the dealer concession.
 The Sponsor reserves the right to change the amount of concessions or agency commissions from time to time.

-For transactions involving Unitholders of our unit investment trusts who use their termination proceeds to purchase Units of the Trust, the dealer concession is 2.25%.
-No distribution fee is paid to broker-dealers or other selling firms in connection with Unit sales in investment accounts that charge a "wrap fee" or periodic fees for investment advisor, financial planning or asset management services in lieu of commissions.
+For transactions involving unitholders of other unit investment trusts who use their termination proceeds to purchase Units of the Trust, the dealer concession is 2.20%.
+No dealer concession is paid to broker-dealers or other selling firms in connection with Unit sales in investment accounts that charge a "wrap fee" or periodic fees for investment advisor, financial planning or asset management services in lieu of commissions.